kleveross/ormb/docs/tutorial-serving-seldon.md

 <p align="center">https://demo.goharbor.io/harbor/projects</p>
 </p>

-After that, the model can be pushed to the remote registry under `tensorlfow` project.
+After that, the model can be pushed to the remote registry under `tensorflow` project.

 ```bash
 # Login to demo.goharbor.io